FredHutch/scrnaseq-workflows/README.md

 * Re-run a second scRNAsew workflow (workflow B) - *from Valentin?*

-* Convert workflow A to Slurm, document the steps
 * Convert workflow A to Snakemake, document the steps
 * Convert workflow A to Nextflow, document the steps

-* Convert workflow B to Slurm, document the steps
 * Convert workflow B to Snakemake, document the steps
 * Convert workflow B to Nextflow, document the steps